JackDrogon/JackDrogon/README.md

 I’m a Database System Developer.

 * 🤔 I'm interested in Database System such as OLTP(NoSQL, NewSQL), OLAP, HTAP, HSAP.
 OS and compiler is also sexy.
+AI and blockchain are my cup of tea too!
-* 👯 I have worked with linux kernel, compiler(gcc/llvm/go), db(riak,memcached, redis, tikv, tidb, some ByteDance self-developed databae systems，clickhouse, doris)...
+* 👯 I have worked with linux kernel, compiler(gcc/llvm/go/python/ruby/erlang-elixir otp), db(riak,memcached, redis, tikv, tidb, some ByteDance self-developed databae systems, clickhouse, doris)...
 * 🏢 I'm working in SelectDB.
 I used to work for Bytedance.
 * 👨🏻‍💻 I'm a multi-paradigm programmer.
 Working with C++, Rust, Go, Python, Ruby, Erlang/Elixir, Java and etc...